uatisdeproblem/egm-app/CONTRIBUTING.md

 The project's architecture identifies two modular blocks: [**front-end** and **back-end**](https://www.indeed.com/career-advice/career-development/front-end-vs-back-end).

-We will focus on the front-end, since the back-end is already defined, based on what we need.
+We will mostly focus on the front-end (@uatisdeproblem will take care of the back-end).

 ### Languages